Little Chef: Kout Food Group (2013–2017)

-Euro Garages property sale and licensing agreement (2017–2018)
+Euro Garages and closure (2017–2018)

-In February 2017, Kout Food Group sold all 70 Little Chef sites to Euro Garages for £16 million, along with one year's license for them to operate under the Little Chef brand.
-The sale also included 8 former Little Chef sites that had been transformed into standalone Burger King locations.
+On 1 February 2017, Kout Food Group completed a deal to sell all 70 Little Chef sites to Euro Garages for £16 million, along with one year's license for them to operate under the Little Chef brand.
+The sale also included eight former Little Chef sites that had been transformed into standalone Burger King locations.
 The vision for Euro Garages was to convert, by January 2018, all Little Chef sites to their franchise partner brands, such as Starbucks and Greggs.

 “As you might have heard in the news, Little Chef has recently joined the Euro Garages family.
 This site will undergo a complete refurbishment into a Starbucks coffee shop which will open in May 2017.
 We have been serving you our delicious Olympic breakfasts, Works Burgers and Pancakes since the 80's and we have done this with all the passion and pride our staff could give you.
 We would like to thank you for your valued custom over the years.
 As always, and since 1958, we wish you a safe journey home.”

 —Notice at Balhaldie South restaurant, which closed in March 2017.

 Immediately upon purchasing the sites, operations at Euro Garages removed alcohol from sale, due to their owners' policy and ethical concerns regarding serving alcohol to motorists, as well as reducing many of the sites' operating hours from closing at 10 pm, to closing at 3 pm.
 Sites such as in Winterbourne Abbas, Axminster, and Dolgellau, closed soon after the acquisition.
 In July 2017, Euro Garages closed two prime locations, the Blumenthal-remodelled in Popham, and in Barton Stacey.

 During that period, the Little Chef brand suffered online criticism in platforms such as Tripadvisor, with complaints concerning "poor quality" food and the buildings not being kept clean.
 There were also complaints from Little Chef staff that they were not being kept informed on the transformation process regarding their sites, and that their long-standing service to Little Chef had been ignored.

 The closure process of Little Chef was scheduled to be complete before the end of 2017, but was postponed until early 2018 due to timing problems.
 The license agreement for the brand expired at the end of January 2018, causing Euro Garages to temporarily rename all remaining Little Chef locations to "EG Diner" until they could be converted into their partner brands.
 All EG Diners that were not rebranded were closed by the end of October 2018.